ogotoh/spaln/README.md

 ```

 ## <a name="Changes">Changes from previous version</a>
+## Changes in version 2.4.13f.
+1. Add -pF option to output full Fasta entry name.
+By defult, if the entry name is
+separated by vertical bar(s) '|', only the last term is shown.

 ## Changes in version 2.4.13e.
 1. Fix a bug concerning with heuristic alignment at either end of sequences.